 A great alternative option to traditional hostels, hotels, and guesthouses is Airbnb.
 You can get a private room on Airbnb where you get the added benefit of staying with a local or alternatively there are some great whole apartments you can rent.
-If you’re new to Airbnb, you can click here to get up to $40 off of your first stay!
+Click here to browse the best Airbnbs in Inverness!

 Not what you’re looking for?
 Then click here to browse the best available deals on hotels in Inverness!